for effective and supportive nutrition programs.

 - A variety of foods are offered:

-- Vegetable and fruit snacks contain 1 food group (vegetables and fruit).
+- Vegetable and fruit snacks contain 1 vegetable or fruit

 - To provide regular nourishment, meals and snacks are offered at least at least 2 times per week.